fusor/apb-examples/rhscl-mysql-apb/README.md

 There are 2 plans available:

-* Development (*dev*): deploys a single MySQL server with ephemeral storage, i.e. no storage persistence: when the container stops its data is lost.
+* Development (*dev*) (default): deploys a single MySQL server with ephemeral storage, i.e. no storage persistence: when the container stops its data is lost.
 * Production (*prod*'): deploys a singgle MySQL server with persistent storage.
 The storage is allocated via a Persistent Volume Claim of `volume_size`.

 ## Running the application